patrickbwarren/python3-adaptive-BD/README.md

 * Brownian motion in a linear drift field;
 * Brownian motion in a harmonic trap;
 * Brownian motion with confinement;
-* Brownian motion in a non-potential drift field (pipette injection problem).
+* Brownian motion with a non-potential drift field (pipette injection problem).

+More to come...

 ### Copying